Love Hurts: Roy Orbison version

+Gram Parsons version

+Gram Parsons performed the song in harmony with Emmylou Harris on his posthumously released 1974 album Grievous Angel.
+Harris has continued to perform the song throughout her career, including on her 1998 live album Spyboy.

 Nazareth version

 Performed as a power ballad, the Nazareth version is the most popular version of the song and the only rendition of "Love Hurts" to become a hit single in the United States, reaching No. 8 on the Billboard Hot 100 in early 1976.
 Billboard ranked it as the No. 23 song for 1976.
-As part of the "Hot Tracks (EP)" it also reached No. 15 in the UK in 1977.
+As part of the "Hot Tracks" EP it also reached No. 15 in the UK in 1977.
 Nazareth's version was an international hit, peaking at No. 1 in Canada, the Netherlands, Belgium, South Africa and Norway.
 The Nazareth single was so successful in Norway that it charted for 61 weeks on the Norwegian charts (VG-lista Top 10), including 14 weeks at No. 1, making it the top single of all time in that country.

-A later recording by Nazareth, featuring the Munich Philharmonic Orchestra, peaked at No. 89 in Germany.
+A later recording by Nazareth, featuring the Munich Philharmonic Orchestra, peaked at No. 89 in Germany in 1994.

-The lyrics of the song were changed for Nazareth's 1975 recording, where the original line "love is like a stove/it burns you when it's hot" was changed to "love is like a flame/it burns you when it's hot".
+The lyrics of the song were changed for Nazareth's 1975 album, where the original line "love is like a stove/it burns you when it's hot" was changed to "love is like a flame/it burns you when it's hot".
+It has been regarded as one of the greatest covers of all time, with the guitar solo as among the most iconic solos in music history.

-Cher covered this version for her 1991 album of the same name.

-Media

-The song was used in an advertisement for Esurance, and also in a series of advertisements by Zurich.

-A cover was sung by Nan Vernon for the film Halloween II.

-The song has been featured in several films and television shows, including Modern Romance, Dazed and Confused, Can't Hardly Wait, That '70s Show, King of the Hill, Detroit Rock City, Scrubs, Click, Supernatural, and Gotham.